-Learn how to create an email campaign in WordFly.
+Learn how to create and send an email campaign in WordFly.
 In this article we will review the basics of creating and sending your email campaign and cover other options available for your emails.

 Topics covered in this article:

-When you send/deploy an email with WordFly, we call it an email campaign.
+When you send an email with WordFly, we call it an email campaign.
 A campaign is made up of your email template, a subscriber list and settings.

 - Settings: The email campaign settings include your From Name, From Address, Subject line, AB testing options, and Google Analytics options.